cloudfoundry/diegocanaryapp/README.md

 - The app name defaults to `diego-canary-app`, and can be overridden with the `APP_NAME` environment variable.
 - The instance count defaults to 20, and can be overridden with the `INSTANCE_COUNT` environment variable.
+- The domain defaults to the default domain for the targeted space, and can be overriden with the `DOMAIN` environment variable.
 - For a dry run, set the `CF_COMMAND` environment variable to `'echo cf'`.

 Datadog